-Subcommittee on Oversight and Investigations - x57107
+Subcommittee on Oversight and Investigations - x5-7107

-Hearing: Oversight hearing titled "Local and State Perspectives on BLM's Draft Planning"
+Hearing: Oversight hearing titled "State Perspectives on BLM's Draft Planning 2.0 Rule"

-2.0 Rule"

-The Subcommittee on Oversight and Investigations will hold an oversight hearing to hear testimony on "Local and State Perspectives on BLM's Draft Planning 2.0 Rule" on Thursday, May 12, 2016, at 2:00pm in 1324 Longworth.
-The hearing will provide an opportunity for affected local and state governments to present their concerns about BLM's proposed planning rule.
+The Subcommittee on Oversight and Investigations will hold an oversight hearing to hear testimony on "State Perspectives on BLM's Draft Planning 2.0 Rule" on Thursday, July 7, 2016, at 10:00am in 1324 Longworth.
+The hearing will provide an opportunity for those affected by BLM's new resource management planning rule to discuss their concerns.